1

 Technology (part of $250M Referendum Budget)

-The Core framework for a global framework of pragmatic clinical trials:
+The core platform for running global pragmatic clinical trials:

 • AI writes 60% of code (humans fix the bugs AI introduces while fixing bugs)